Skip to content

 A day trip to Baisha 白沙 in Lijiang

-Located very conveniently close to the Old Town of Lijiang, it’s still somehow underrated and not overcrowded, although in recent times it has seen an increase in the number of tourists.
+Located very conveniently close to the Old Town of Lijiang, it’s still somehow underrated and not overcrowded, although, recently, it has seen an increase in the number of tourists.

 How to get to Baisha and where to stay

-Baisha is located very close to Lijiang Old Town, right after the other old town in the area: Shuhe.
-You can either bike there, take a bus (n° 6) or a taxi.
+Baisha is located very close to Lijiang Old Town, right after the other old town in the area, Shuhe.
+You can bike there, take a bus (n° 6), or take a taxi.

 By car, it shouldn’t take longer than 20 minutes.
-Keep in mind that if there are a lot of tourists it might be difficult to find a taxi so it’s better if you use Didi or similar apps to call a driver (Didi is the Chinese version of Uber).
+Remember that if there are a lot of tourists, it might be challenging to find a taxi, so it’s better if you use Didi or similar apps to call a driver (Didi is the Chinese version of Uber).

-If you want to stay in Baisha for the night you can use Trip.com since it’s the best option to book hotels in China.
-Booking.com doesn’t really have many choices and they are often overpriced.
+If you want to stay in Baisha for the night, you can use Trip.com since booking hotels in China is the best option.
+Booking.com doesn’t have many choices, and they are often overpriced.

 What to do in Baisha